gloriabotchway/Text-Analytics/README.md

 ## Author

-Gloria Botchway, University of Ghana, Department of Computer Science — August 2026
+Gloria Botchway, University of Ghana, Department of Mathematics— August 2026